Mubarak's sons back in court on graft charges

-CAIRO A judge in Egypt threw out pleas for the release of former president Hosni Mubarak's two sons from detention on Monday, saying they must remain in prison until their corruption trial resumes in September.
+CAIRO The two sons of Egypt's former president were back in court on Monday facing charges of stock market manipulation, five weeks after separate corruption charges against them were thrown out.

-Gamal and Alaa Mubarak, with seven other men, are accused of violating stock market and central bank rules to make unlawful profits through dealing in shares of Al Watany Bank of Egypt.
+Gamal and Alaa Mubarak, with seven other men, were charged with violating stock market and central bank rules to make unlawful profits through dealing of shares in Al Watany Bank of Egypt.

 Mubarak's eldest son, Alaa, is a businessman.
-Gamal, a former banker, was widely viewed as being groomed for Egypt's top job until Mubarak was toppled in February 2011.
+His brother Gamal, a former banker, was widely viewed as being groomed for Egypt's top job until Mubarak was toppled in February 2011.

-Wearing white prison uniforms, they sat in a steel cage in the court at a Cairo police academy as a prosecution official read out the charges.
-The other defendants wore suits.
+Wearing white prison uniforms, they sat in a steel cage reserved for defendants in the court at a Cairo police academy as a prosecution official read out details of the charges.
+The other executives wore suits.

 "This has absolutely no basis in fact.
 I deny these charges in whole and in their details," Gamal Mubarak told the judge.
-Alaa Mubarak said: "Unfortunately, sir, this is all lies and defamation."
+His brother said: "Unfortunately, sir, this is all lies and defamation."

 Mubarak, 84, was given a life sentence on June 2 in the first trial in an ordinary court of an Arab leader ousted in a popular uprising.
-Earlier corruption charges against his sons were thrown out in that trial because a statute of limitation had expired.
+Charges against his sons were dropped in that trial because a statute of limitation had expired.

-Yasser El Mallawany and Hassan Heikal, board members and joint chief executives of investment bank EFG-Hermes, are also charged in the share dealing case.
+Yasser El Mallawany and Hassan Heikal, board members and joint chief executives officers of investment bank EFG-Hermes, are also charged in the case.

 Mallawany looked irritated and unsettled when the judge called his name.
 He stood after the judge called for him a second time and he rose to his feet, saying: "This hasn't happened sir.
 None of this is true."